wiencheck/SPTKit/README.md

 `SPT.countryCode = "de"`

 ### How to call the methods
-To use methods provided by SPTKit you use modules for each endpoint.
+To use methods provided by SPTKit you use **Modules** for each endpoint.
 Spotify's Web API has various endpoints for calling methods for albums, library, search etc. and that structure is reflected in SPTKit.
-Methods are contained inside Modules and each Module represents API endpoint like you'd see in the [API reference docs](https://developer.spotify.com/documentation/web-api/reference/)
+Methods are contained inside modules and each module represents API endpoint like you'd see in the [API reference docs](https://developer.spotify.com/documentation/web-api/reference/)

 ![api-reference](https://i.imgur.com/31oYFzL.png)

-For example, to [get an Album](https://developer.spotify.com/documentation/web-api/reference/albums/get-album/) method, you'd use the Album module and its getAlbum method, like this:
+For example, to [get an Album](https://developer.spotify.com/documentation/web-api/reference/albums/get-album/) method, you'd use the `Album` module and its `getAlbum` method, like this:
 `SPT.Album.getAlbum(...`
-To [read user's saved albums](https://developer.spotify.com/documentation/web-api/reference/library/get-users-saved-albums/) you use the `.Library` module, like this
+To [read user's saved albums](https://developer.spotify.com/documentation/web-api/reference/library/get-users-saved-albums/) you use the `Library` module, like this
 `SPT.Library.getSavedAlbums(...`

 You get the idea.